Desmoplasia: Normal tissue structure and wound response

 Normal tissues consist of parenchymal cells and stromal cells.
-The parenchymal cells are the functional units of an organ, whereas the stromal cells provide the structure of the organ and secrete extracellular matrix as supportive, connective tissue.
+The parenchymal cells are the functional units of an organ.
+In contrast, the stromal cells provide the structure of the organ and secrete extracellular matrix as supportive, connective tissue.
 In normal epithelial tissues, epithelial cells, or parenchymal cells of epithelia, are highly organized, polar cells.
 These cells are separated from stromal cells by a basement membrane that prevents these cell populations from mixing.
 A mixture of these cell types is recognized, normally, as a wound, as in the example of a cut to the skin.
 Metastasis is an example of a disease state in which a breach of the basement membrane barrier occurs.

 Cancer

 Cancer begins as cells that grow uncontrollably, usually as a result of an internal change or oncogenic mutations within the cell.
 Cancer develops and progresses as the microenvironment undergoes dynamic changes.
-The stromal reaction in cancer is similar to the stromal reaction induced by injury or wound repair: increased ECM and growth factor production and secretion, which consequently cause growth of the tissue.
+The stromal reaction in cancer is similar to the stromal reaction induced by injury or wound repair: increased extracellular matrix (ECM) and growth factor production and secretion, which consequently cause growth of the tissue.
 In other words, the body reacts similarly to a cancer as it does to a wound, causing scar-like tissue to be built around the cancer.
 As such, the surrounding stroma plays a very important role in the progression of cancer.
 The interaction between cancer cells and surrounding tumor stroma is thus bidirectional, and the mutual cellular support allows for the progression of the malignancy.